 Anyone who has safeguarding concerns about another adult should report this to the Headteacher.
-Further details can be found in the Safeguarding and Child Protection policy and, the Whistle Blowing policy.
+Further details can be found in the Safeguarding and Child Protection policy and, the Whistle Blowing Policy.

-6. Child Sexual Exploitation (CSE), Female Genital Mutilation (FGM)
+6. Child Sexual Exploitation (CSE), Honour-based abuse (HBA)

-All staff receive specific training on Child Sexual Exploitation and Female Genital Mutilation.
+All staff receive specific training on Child Sexual Exploitation and Honour-based abuse which includes forced marriage and Female Genital Mutilation (FGM).
 They are made aware of the signs and symptoms which may indicate such forms of abuse.
 Staff understand that they must follow normal safeguarding procedures if they have a concern or receive a disclosure from a student regarding CSE or FGM.
-Further details can be found in the Safeguarding and Child Protection policy.
+Further details can be found in the Safeguarding and Child Protection Policy.